 In his spare time, James is an acoustic guitarist, vocalist and enjoys playing football and squash.

 BA (Hons) M Arch

-He has developed a very particular toolset, gaining knowledge in computational and parametric design, BIM and augmented reality.
-Richard works on predominantly education projects and has supported the successful delivery of a new arts centre for Outwood Grange Academy and a new science building for Harrogate Grammar School.
+Richard has developed a very particular toolset, gaining knowledge in computational and parametric design, BIM and augmented reality.

 He enjoys visiting new places, flying drones and is always looking for that next adventure!

 Anita Rebaudo joined Bowman Riley in Leeds as a Part 1 Architectural Assistant following her undergraduate degree at Leeds Metropolitan University.
 During her Post Graduate Diploma, she continued to work part-time with the company and resumed a full-time position following the completion of her degree in order to gain the professional experience needed to become a Chartered Architect.